Thailand Digital Nomad Visa Guide (2024)

 • Are not a resident of Thailand,

-• Meet the criteria we mentioned above, and
+• Meet the criteria we mentioned above (such as financial or other specific requirements such as age, etc.), and

 • Have provided adequate documentation.

-On the other hand, for Smart Visa and LTR, there are many conditions you need to fulfill before you can obtain the visa.
+On the other hand, there are many conditions you need to fulfill before you can obtain the Smart and LTR Visas.

 In any case, it is paramount that you check all the documentation before you apply for the visa to ensure no procedural mistakes ruin your chances.